awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 + Route 53 – The `App-Dev-Route53` customer managed policy is attached to the `app-dev` group\.
 + Elastic Transcoder – The `App-Dev-ElasticTranscoder` customer managed policy is attached to the `app-dev` group\.

 Martha decides to remove the `IAMFullAccess` AWS managed policy that is attached directly to `nikhilj`\.
-She also removes Nikhil’s membership to the `security-team` group\.
+She also removes Nikhil's membership to the `security-team` group\.
 These two actions remove the unnecessary access to IAM and CloudTrail\.

 Nikhil's permissions to access to Route 53 and Elastic Transcoder are granted by the `app-dev` group\.
 Although Nikhil isn't using those services, other members of the group might be\.
 Martha reviews the last accessed information for the `app-dev` group and learns that several members recently accessed Route 53 and Amazon S3\.
 But no group members have accessed Elastic Transcoder in the last year\.
 She removes the `App-Dev-ElasticTranscoder` customer managed policy from the group\.

 Martha then reviews the last accessed information for the `App-Dev-ElasticTranscoder` customer managed policy\.
 She learns that the policy is not attached to any other IAM identities\.
 She investigates within her company to make sure that the policy will not be needed in the future, and then she deletes it\.

-## Using Information Before Deleting IAM Resources<a name="access-advisor-sample-delete-resources"></a>
+## Using information before deleting IAM resources<a name="access-advisor-sample-delete-resources"></a>

 You can use last accessed information before you delete an IAM resource to make sure that a certain amount of time has passed since someone last used the resource\.
 This applies to users, groups, roles, and policies\.
 To learn more about these actions, see the following topics:
 + **Users** – [Deleting a user](id_users_manage.md#id_users_deleting)